Slit-Slide-Sew bijections for planar bipartite maps with prescribed degree: A bijection for the marked face identity

-The following result will allow to simplify the mappings and proofs by forgetting the orientation of the root edge.

-\begin{lemma} Let $T$ be a balanced eulerian tree, denote $T'$ its balanced conjugate.
-Then $\sigma(T')$ is the map obtained by changing the orientation of the root of $\sigma(T)$. \end{lemma} \begin{proof} The closure for both trees is the same except at the last step in which opposite orientation are chosen for the root edge. \end{proof}

-This allows to work on unrooted trees without compromising the interpretation in bipartite map.
-We now forget the roots of $T$ and $T_2$, this divides both sides of the equation by 2.
-Then for $T_1$, we orient the marked edge by following the border of the tree clockwise and orienting the edge in the direction it is first seen and reversing this direction if the other free leaf was seen before.
+We start with a trick that allows us to turn the marked edge of $\gt_1$ into a marked oriented edge.
+Observe that Lemma~\ref{lem:forget orient} allows us to work on unrooted Eulerian trees without compromising the interpretation in terms of bipartite maps.
+We therefore forget the roots of $\gt$ and $\gt_2$, which divides both sides of the equation by $2$.
+Then for $\gt_1$, we orient the marked edge by following the border of the tree clockwise and orienting the edge in the direction it is first seen, unless the second free leaf was seen before in which case we use the reverse orientation.
 We can then forget this root too as it is recoverable from the oriented edge.
-The bijection on tree is now the following :